Tony Boselli

 During his tenure in Jacksonville, Boselli established himself as one of the franchise's most productive and popular players.
 He was named to five Pro Bowls and three first-team All-Pros while appearing in two AFC Championship Games.
-In 2002, he was the first selection in the Houston Texans' expansion draft, but retired without playing for them due to injuries.
-His accomplishments with Jacksonville led to him becoming the first inductee of the Jaguars' Hall of Fame, which he was named to in 2006.
+In 2002, he was the first selection in the 2002 NFL expansion draft by the Houston Texans, but retired without playing for them due to injuries.
+His accomplishments with Jacksonville led to him becoming the first inductee of the Jaguars Hall of Fame, which he was named to in 2006.
 Boselli was inducted to the College Football Hall of Fame in 2014 and the Pro Football Hall of Fame in 2022, making him the first Jaguars player inducted to the latter.
+He rejoined the Jaguars as an executive in 2025.

 College career

 Boselli accepted an athletic scholarship to attend the University of Southern California, where he played for the Trojans from 1991 to 1994.
 He was a first-team All-Pac-10 selection and a first-team All-American in 1992, 1993 and 1994.
 In 1994, he also won the Morris Trophy.
 While he was an undergraduate, he was initiated as a member of the Sigma Alpha Epsilon fraternity.
 Boselli was named to the College Football Hall of Fame in 2014.